 Authentic Presence On-going contemplative end-of-life care trainings and meditations led by interdisciplinary palliative care practitioners Kirsten de Leo, and Dr. Anne Allegre.
 Currently being held on-line.
 Notable professional education team https://www.authentic-presence.org/our-team

 Beautiful Dying Expo.
 On-going end-of-life conversations on their Facebook page with palliative care physicians, hospice nurses, green burial professionals and more.
-Engaging interviewer is Michelle Little, producer, author, and end-of-life doula.
-The 2020 Expo will be on-line in November.
+Engaging interviewer is Michele Little, producer, author, and end-of-life doula.
+The 2020 Expo will be on-line November 13-15.
 Here is a report on their first expo in 2019: https://wellnessshepherd.com/2019/12/29/a-visit-to-the-beautiful-dying-expo-in-san-diego-california-2019/ www.beautifuldyingexpo.com

 Café Mortality, Death Cafes, and Death Over Dinner.
 Groups around the world started gathering to discuss death over tea and cake in Switzerland in 2002 with sociologist Bernard Crettaz.
 In September 2011, American Jon Underwood, based in England, carried on the tradition by creating Death Café.
 Jon died not long ago but his wife, mother, sister, and other volunteers keep the organization going.
 There are Death Cafes in 79 countries!!!
 Find one near you or far from you (as most are on-line at this time of COVID) at www.deathcafe.com.
 Death Over Dinner continues in the same vein with night-time conversations about how we wish to die.
 See www.deathoverdinner.org.
 These are all volunteer efforts.